IamMU/Fancy-Print/CONTRIBUTING.md

 <br>

-## Now We'll see the basic workflow of Contributing to Open Source
+## Now We'll see the basic workflow of Contributing
 <br />

 ## Step 0 : Opening an issue